Dunner/cytoscape-html-label/README.md

         valign: 'center', // title vertical position.
 Can be 'top',''center, 'bottom'
         halignBox: 'center', // title vertical position.
 Can be 'left',''center, 'right'
         valignBox: 'center', // title relative box vertical position.
 Can be 'top',''center, 'bottom'
+        ealign: 'midpoint', // title position on edge.
+Can be 'source', 'midpoint', 'target'
         cssClass: '', // any classes will be as attribute of <div> container for every title
         tpl: function(data){return '<span>' + data + '</span>';} // your html template here
     }